SG-Works/SS-IGE-NO-MAR/Readme.txt

-4) ISE_DFS_NO_SS_Ren.py
+4) ISE_DFS_NO_SS_NO_MAR_Ren.py (Our method)

+This code takes a datastream, mines out frequent closed episodes of that datastream under expriry constraint 'T_x' and frequency threshold 'F_th'.
+It then calculated the Statistical significance threshold for each of these frequent closed episodes under Markov Null and finally provides those episodes which qualified under statistical significance threshold.

+5) ISE_DFS_NO_SS_NO_IID_Ren.py (Baseline)

-This code takes a datastream, mies out frequent closed episodes of that datastream under expriry constraint 'T_x' and frequency threshold 'F_th'.
-It then calculated the Statistical significance threshold for each of these frequent closed episodes and finally provides those episodes which qualified under statistical significance threshold.
+This code takes a datastream, mines out frequent closed episodes of that datastream under expriry constraint 'T_x' and frequency threshold 'F_th'.
+It then calculated the Statistical significance threshold for each of these frequent closed episodes under IID Null and finally provides those episodes which qualified under statistical significance threshold.